- Polished Concrete Information

 For new floors, no special mix design is required to achieve good results.
 However, the floor should be in place at least 28 days before polishing begins to ensure adequate curing.
 Some retail and warehouse facilities that plan to polish their floors after placement may specify the installation of as smooth a floor as possible to minimize the polishing steps required.

-Existing floors typically require some surface preparation prior to polishing to remove dirt, grease, coatings, or blemishes.
+For existing floors, polishing enhances their appearance by grinding the concrete down to a smooth, high-gloss finish.
+Minor cracking and imperfections add to the character of the finished floor.
+Typically some surface preparation is required prior to polishing to remove dirt, grease, coatings, or blemishes.
 However, floors that are wavy, need extensive patching, or are extremely porous may not be good candidates for polishing.
 An experienced contractor can usually determine a floor's suitability.